 To help keep track, below is a (downloadable) state-by-state chart of the substantive notice requirements and their timing.

-At least three other states (Connecticut, New York, and New Jersey) are currently considering adding notice requirements to their noncompete laws.
+At least three other states (Michigan, New York, and New Jersey) are currently considering adding notice requirements to their noncompete laws.

 We will continue to keep you posted if and as things develop.